Pierre Dwomoh: Club career

 Dwomoh made his professional debut with Genk in a 2-0 Belgian First Division A win over Kortrijk.

 On 27 August 2021, he signed a five-year contract with Antwerp.

 On 2 September 2022, Dwomoh joined Portuguese club Braga on loan for the 2022–23 season however was recalled in December 2022 having failed to make an appearance.
 On 2 January 2023, he signed a new contract with Antwerp and joined Oostende on loan until the end of the season with an option to buy.

+On 29 June 2023, Dwomoh joined RWD Molenbeek on loan with an option to buy.

+On 26 August 2024, Dwomoh permanently signed for EFL Championship club Watford FC on a long-term deal.

 International career

 Born in Belgium, Dwomoh is of Ghanaian descent.
 Dwomoh has played internationally for Belgium at under-15 and under-17 levels.